justinbornais/blog/content/posts/comp-2310-info-of-proofs.md

 1. Always state your justification for each line.
     - If you applied an equivalence or inference rule, state the line you applied it to.
 If you applied E10 on line 3, write *"3, E10"*.
     - If you are stating the premise in a direct proof or proof by contraposition, write *"Premise"*.
-    - If you are stating the hypothesis in a proof by contradiction, write *"Hypothesis"*.
+    - If you are stating the hypothesis in a proof by contradiction or vacuous proof, write *"Hypothesis"*.
+    - If you are stating the assumption in an indirect proof, write *"Assumption"*.
     - If you are writing a given premise from $\Gamma$, write *"from $\Gamma$"*.
     - If you are writing the axiom $\omega\lor\lnot\omega$, write *"axiom"*.
 2. Don't apply two equivalences/inference rules on the same line.
 Do one equivalence or inference rule at a time.
 Otherwise, you are skipping steps and marks will be deducted.